gluesql/gluesql/README.md

 ### Other expected use cases
 * Run SQL in web browsers - [gluesql-js](https://github.com/gluesql/gluesql-js)
-It would be cool to make state management library using `gluesql-js`.
+It would be cool to make a state management library using `gluesql-js`.
 * Add SQL layer to NoSQL databases: Redis, CouchDB...
 * Build new SQL database management system

 ## Contribution
-It's very early stage, please feel free to do whatever you want to.
+GlueSQL is still in the very early stages of development.
+Please feel free to contribute however you'd like!
-Only the thing you need to be aware of is...
+The only the thing you need to be aware of is...
 - Except for `src/glue.rs`, `src/tests/` and `src/utils/`, there is no place to use `mut` keyword.